chrisgid/pasta-strike/README.md

 # pasta-strike
-All of your favourite copypastas in a CS:GO config
+All of your favourite copypastas and text emojis in a CS:GO config

 ## Installing Pastas
 1. [Download **pasta-strike.cfg**](https://cdn.jsdelivr.net/gh/chrisgid/pasta-strike@latest/pasta-strike.cfg) and add it to the cfg folder inside the install directory of CS:GO, usually located here: